 What is brand monitoring?

-It’s a holistic look at what is being said out there in the world about you, but also about your industry and your competition.
+In other words, brand monitoring is a holistic look at what is being said out there in the world about you, but also about your industry and your competition.

 Brand monitoring vs. social media monitoring

 …which brings us to social listening.
 Once you actually have all that juicy data from your social media monitoring, you’ll move on to actually thinking about what all those mentions mean.
+If you want a full breakdown of social listening, what it is, and how to get started for free in 3 steps, watch this video:

 Why is brand monitoring important?